The Diet Dilemma: Exploring Popular Diets and Their Pros and Cons

 Whole30

+The Whole30 diet was created in 2009 by Melissa Hartwig Urban and her then-husband, Dallas Hartwig.
+It began as a 30-day nutritional program designed to eliminate cravings, improve health, and change eating habits.
+This diet gained popularity through social media and word of mouth, eventually leading to several best-selling books authored by Melissa Hartwig Urban.
 The Whole30 diet is a 30-day elimination diet that cuts out processed foods, added sugars, dairy, grains, and legumes.
 The goal is to identify any food sensitivities or allergies while also improving overall health and energy levels.
+Un

 Pros: